Waikato/weka-wiki/docs/making_predictions.md

 * Since Weka 3.5.4 you can also output the complete class distribution, not just the prediction, by using the parameter `-distribution` in conjunction with the -p option.
 In this case, "*" is placed beside the probability in the distribution that corresponds to the predicted class value.
 * If you have an ID attribute in your dataset as first attribute (you can always add one with the [AddID](https://weka.sourceforge.io/doc.stable-3-8/weka/filters/unsupervised/attribute/AddID.html) filter), you could output it with `-p 1` instead of using `-p 0`.
 This works only for explicit train/test sets, but you can use the Explorer for cross-validation.
+* Using the `-classifications` option instead of `-p ...` you can also use different output formats, like [CSV](https://weka.sourceforge.io/doc.stable-3-8/weka/classifiers/evaluation/output/prediction/CSV.html): `-classifications "weka.classifiers.evaluation.output.prediction.CSV -p ..."` (the `-p` option takes the indices of the additional attributes to output).

 ## Filters
 The [AddClassification](https://weka.sourceforge.io/doc.stable-3-8/weka/filters/supervised/attribute/AddClassification.html) filter (package `weka.filters.supervised.attribute`) can either train a classifier on the input data and transform this or load a serialized model to transform the input data (even though the filter was introduced in 3.5.4, due to a bug in the commandline option handling, it is recommended to download a version >3.5.5 or a snapshot from the Weka homepage).